Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: PRECISION MATRIX AND MAHALANOBIS DISTANCE ESTIMATION

-which indicates that geometrically, \MD~evaluates the relationship between $\V{z}$ and $X$ by a proper linear transform.
-A primary merit of \MD~for manifold learning stems from the invariance of rotation and rescaling.
-To see this property, consider a random variable $\widetilde{X} = cAX$, where $c\in \mathbb{R}$ and $A \in O(p)$, where $O(p)$ denotes the group of $p$-by-$p$ orthogonal matrices.
-We know that its population covariance matrix is
+which indicates that geometrically, \MD~evaluates the relationship between ${z}$ and (the mean of) $X$ by a proper linear transform.
+In Section \ref{sec:eig}, we relate $W^\top$ to the inverse of the Jacobian of arbitrary unknown observation functions and show that it gives rise to an important invariance property of the \MD~in the context of manifold learning.
+Here, we only demonstrate a primary merit of \MD, which stems from its invariance to rotation and rescaling.
+Importantly, this invariance property holds for both definitions: under the linear spiked model as well as under the manifold model.
+Consider the linear spiked model and a random variable $\widetilde{X} = cAX$, where $c\in \mathbb{R}$ models rescaling and $A \in O(p)$ models rotation.
+Here $O(p)$ denotes the group of $p$-by-$p$ orthogonal matrices.
+The population covariance matrix of $\widetilde{X}$ is